kuba932/Weather-App/README.md

 After that you can simply import this repository to Android Studio and run it on AVD.

-You can also download the .apk file and install it straight on your Android device!
+You can also download the .apk file and install it straight on your Android device! - https://github.com/kuba932/Weather-App/releases/

-To do that go to https://github.com/kuba932/Weather-App/releases/

 ## Built with
  * Java